 It is important to stress the importance of regular follow up and medication compliance after a recent heart transplant.
 Patients should receive education about the risk and benefits of immunosuppressive therapy, including the potential for rejection despite using immunosuppressive therapy.
 Teaching patients about early symptoms and signs of rejection can help prevent dangerous consequences.
 Knowledge about the increased risk of atrial arrhythmia and lymphoproliferative disorder due to immunosuppressive therapy should be provided to all heart transplant patients.

 Heart transplantation and post-transplant care are demanding and critical.
-It requires a multidisciplinary approach with involvement of the patient, heart transplant cardiologist, a heart transplant surgeon, social worker, nursing staff, pharmacists, financial educators, dietary assistants, and physical therapist.
-The ISHLT guidelines recommend a multidisciplinary approach at all HTx centers.
-(Level-I) The multidisciplinary approach has demonstrated improved chronic illness management.
-Implementation of daily multidisciplinary rounds has shown improvement in recovery time post-HTx.
-Physician and nursing staff involvement after a heart transplant is equally important.
+It requires an interprofessional approach with the involvement of the patient, heart transplant cardiologist, a heart transplant surgeon, social worker, nursing staff, pharmacists, financial educators, dietary assistants, and physical therapist.
+The ISHLT guidelines recommend an interprofessional approach at all HTx centers.
+(Level-I) The an interprofessional approach has demonstrated improved chronic illness management.
+Implementation of daily an interprofessional rounds has shown improvement in recovery time post-HTx.
+Interprofessional physician and nursing staff involvement after a heart transplant is equally important.
 Increasing patient education and explaining the importance of surveillance biopsy along with medical compliance can improve overall outcomes in HTx patients.

 |||Iyer A,Kumarasinghe G,Hicks M,Watson A,Gao L,Doyle A,Keogh A,Kotlyar E,Hayward C,Dhital K,Granger E,Jansz P,Pye R,Spratt P,Macdonald PS, Primary graft failure after heart transplantation.
 Journal of transplantation.
 2011 [PubMed PMID: 21837269]|